-Indoor Activities with Kids in Bend: Indoors
+Indoor Things to Do with Kids in Bend

 - Learn homesteading skills on a 1904 ranch, enjoy an eagle’s-eye view, hang out with a monster (gila monster, at least), and burrow in an outdoor play area (weather permitting) at the High Desert Museum.
 This is one of my favorite museums in the Pacific Northwest, with lots of hands-on opportunities for kids to enjoy.
 Head here first, to better understand the region’s fascinating history.